-Athabasca Oil Corporation ("Athabasca") is pleased to invite you to the annual meeting of common shareholders on May 11, 2023.
+Athabasca Oil Corporation ("Athabasca") is pleased to invite you to the annual general and special meeting of common shareholders on May 9, 2024.
 The meeting will be held at 9:00 a.m.
-(Calgary time) in a virtual-only format that will be conducted via live webcast accessible at https://meetnow.global/MDW2CVZ.
+(Calgary time) in a virtual-only format that will be conducted via live webcast accessible at meetnow.global/MAHPMAW (case sensitive).

 The attached management information circular includes important information about the meeting and how to vote.
 Please take some time to read the document and remember to vote.
-You can find more information about Athabasca in our 2022 Annual Information Form and on our website.
+You can find more information about Athabasca in our 2023 Annual Information Form and on our website (www.atha.com).